Grimorium Verum – Revenant

 Hardly two years since the release of masterpiece The Night Siren, former Genesis guitarist Steve Hackett is ready with the follow-up.

 The album opens with a short instrumental “Fallen Walls and Pedestals” which morphs into “Beasts in Our Time”.
 The two serve as a perfect introduction of what this album is all about.
-The above mentioned Middle Eastern influences are mixed with heavy riffs, crystal clear leads and mellow sections that introduce different instrument, most noticeably the striking sax solo.
+The above-mentioned Middle Eastern influences are mixed with heavy riffs, crystal clear leads and mellow sections that introduce different instrument, most noticeably the striking sax solo.
 The song’s finale is an orgy of effective heavy riffs and intense guitar solos.

 At The Edge Of Light is complex, yet it flows well and at the same time easily embodies elements of rock, prog, pop, Middle Eastern and the overall theatrical and symphonic influences.
-“Those Golden Wings” is a cinematic prog rock masterclass in form of an +11 minutes long epic, while on “Hungry Years” Hackett flawlessly delivers a simple late 60’s pop tune with renaissance undertones.
+“Those Golden Wings” is a cinematic prog rock masterclass in the form of an +11 minutes long epic, while on “Hungry Years” Hackett flawlessly delivers a simple late ’60s pop tune with renaissance undertones.

 This is yet another outstanding and inspiring release, by a man who has been in the music business for over four decades.
 His skill is outstanding, but it’s his level of hunger, dedication and inspiration that truly impresses.